 In the section labeled “Wistia Subdomain,” you will see a text box showing the current URL of your Wistia account (in the case of the above picture,

 http://home.wistia.com).
 Type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press Save Settings at the bottom to save your changes.

 Need to make sure you’re not skewing the stats during testing?
 Good news!
 You can filter out your own viewing activity (and the viewing activity of anyone else on your team) from your Wistia stats based on IP address.

 As the Account Owner, in Settings, click the Account tab on the right - this contains an IP filtering section where you can enter comma-separated IP addresses.
 We also support IP ranges (e.g. 10.1.0.0–10.1.0.255), CIDR ranges (e.g. 10.0.0.0/8), and wildcard specifiers (e.g. 192.1.*.*).

-You can find your IP address by searching for “ip” in Google.
-Google will tell you what yours is at the top of the search results.
+You can find your IP address by searching for “IP” in Google.
+Google will display your IP address at the top of the search results.

 Looking to enhance data privacy for your viewers?
 The Anonymize IPs feature can help by masking the personally-identifiable portion of viewers' IP addresses.